kohitij-kar/image_metrics/README.md

 ## Associated publications
 This repository currently provides a link to some of the modelling constraints introduced in--

-Kar, K., Kubilius, J., Schmidt, K. M., Issa, E. B., & DiCarlo, J. J. (2018).
-Evidence that recurrent circuits are critical to the ventral stream's execution of core object recognition behavior. bioRxiv, 354753.
+Kar, K., Kubilius, J., Schmidt, K. M., Issa, E. B., & DiCarlo, J. J. (2019).
+Evidence that recurrent circuits are critical to the ventral stream's execution of core object recognition behavior.
+[Nature Neuroscience](https://rdcu.be/bzuF9) .

 ---
 ## Download the dataset